YJazzar/Electron-MediaPlayer/README.md

 # TODO:

 -   separate style sheets for different themes (light and dark themes)
--   find a way to dynamically change the style sheet or styles added to each element? idk lol have fun!11!
+-   find a way to dynamically change the style sheet or styles added to each element without needing a refresh
--   Add some kind of button to test out changing the themes

 *   use the chalk package to make interesting changes